kevoree/kevoree-book/getting_started/README.md

 ### Usage

-For all Kevoree Java application you can start them by using
+All Kevoree Java applications can be started as follows:

-> java -jar kevoreeRuntime.jar (replace kevoreeRuntime by the right name of the file)
+`java -jar kevoreeRuntime.jar (replace kevoreeRuntime by the right name of the file)`

-or more simply by double clic.
+or simply by a double click.

 To run boot2kevoree (virtualbox need to be installed http://www.virtualbox.org/), simply copy the file in your path then:

-> boot2kevoree init
+`boot2kevoree init`

 This will download the .iso file and init the virtualmachine

-> boot2kevoree up
+`boot2kevoree up`

 This will start the boot2kevoree virtual machine

-> boot2kevoree editor
+`boot2kevoree editor`

 will run the editor

-> boot2kevoree ssh
+`boot2kevoree ssh`

 will log into the virtual machine (user:kevoree, password:tcuser)

-> boot2kevoree gui
+`boot2kevoree gui`

 will run the default Kevoree Cloud GUI, this will allow you to add/remove virtual machine